CBD and Brain Injury, can the Popular Compound Repair the Damage of Having one?

 The Mechanism of Inflammation in Brain Injuries

 In response to an acquired brain injury, your body kicks into high gear.
 It attempts to protect the brain by launching a strong inflammatory response.
 What we now realize, is the more inflammation you experience following a TBI, the worse the injury is.
-Because neuroinflammation plays a role following such an injury, it is also a new approach to treatment.
+Since neuroinflammation plays a role following such an injury, it is also a new approach to treatment.

 Our endocannabinoid system is responsible for much of this inflammatory response.
 This body-wide network of receptors receives chemical transmissions in response to stressors.
 When it comes to a TBI, the primary mechanism our body has to combat an acquired injury is through an endocannabinoid-issued immune response.